TudorOrban/Angust/CONTRIBUTING.md

 ## Reporting Bugs or Requesting Features

 ### Bugs
 If you encounter a bug, please report it to us by opening an issue.
+We have a bug report template to help you provide all the necessary information.

+1. Go to the [Issues](https://github.com/your-repo/angust/issues) page.
+2. Click on the "New issue" button.
+3. Select the "Bug Report" template.
-Provide as much detail as possible, including steps to reproduce the bug and any error messages or screenshots.
+4. Fill out the template with as much detail as possible, including steps to reproduce the bug and any error messages or screenshots.

 ### Feature Requests
 We welcome suggestions for new features.
-If there's something you'd like to see added to Angust, please open a new issue, describe your idea, and explain how it would benefit users.
+If there's something you'd like to see added to Angust, please open a new issue.

+1. Go to the [Issues](https://github.com/your-repo/angust/issues) page.
+2. Click on the "New issue" button.
+3. Select the "Feature Request" template.
+4. Fill out the template with a clear description of your idea and explain how it would benefit users.

 ## Community and Support